Teachinghearts |

 God called the light day, and the darkness He called night.
 And there was evening and there was morning, one day.

-Day 2 (Water: God made an expanse in the middle of His waters).
+Day 2 (Water: God made An expanse In The middle Of His waters).

 Then God said, "Let there be an expanse in the midst of the waters, and let it separate the waters from the waters."